Digiyumon/Speedrun.com_api_python_cli/README.md

     git clone https://github.com/yourusername/speedrun-data-exporter.git
     cd speedrun-data-exporter

-📄 Step 3: Create requirements.txt

-    If it’s not already included, create a new text file called requirements.txt in the project folder and add this line:

-    requests

-    Save the file.
-🔧 Step 4: Install Required Packages
+🔧 Step 3: Install Required Packages

 In your terminal or command prompt, navigate to the project folder and run:

     pip install -r requirements.txt

 This installs the requests library used for API access.
-🏁 Step 5: Run the Program
+🏁 Step 4: Run the Program

 Once everything’s installed, run: